 Let’s dig deeper.

 Want to move fast?
 Jump to the right section below.

 How DOMS Happens

 No matter what exercise you do, it’s something that happens easily. as you exert yourself in any exercise or movement enough, you’ll use muscles in new ways or overload them differently.
 As a result, muscles create micro-tears as part of the strengthening and conditioning process.
 This tearing and recovering are what DOMS is caused by.

-Your muscles swell and inflame to try and heal you in the best way possible, but the aching can last for days at a time depending on how hard you’re hitting the muscles, and how often.
-Luckily as you get used to training, the pain becomes less and less significant so don’t let it put you off.
+Your muscles swell and inflame to try and heal you in the best way possible, but the aching can last for days, depending on how hard you’re hitting the muscles and how often.
+Luckily as you get used to training, the pain becomes less and less significant, so don’t let it put you off.

-All of this info doesn't mean you're just stuck with muscle soreness from every workout though.
-There's a multitude of things you can do to help reduce your pain from DOMs.
-Whether you're trying to prevent it in the first place or just take the edge off, we have just the thing.
+All this information doesn’t mean you’re just stuck with muscle soreness from every workout.
+Instead, there’s a multitude of things you can do to help reduce your pain from DOMs.
+So whether you’re trying to prevent it in the first place or take the edge off, we have just the thing.

 Massages are another great way to help you reduce DOMs symptoms.
-It helps your body to recover in the right ways and reduce things like lactic acid build up and scar tissue, allowing you to rebuild your muscles in the most effective way you can.
+It helps your body to recover in the right ways and reduce things like lactic acid build-up and scar tissue, allowing you to rebuild your muscles in the most effective way possible.
 Foam rolling is likely the best way to do this because of its tried and tested results, but you’ll find your own preferences!